HeitorMP/exercism-C/list-ops/HELP.md

 ## Submitting your solution

-You can submit your solution using the `exercism submit grade_school.c grade_school.h` command.
+You can submit your solution using the `exercism submit list_ops.c list_ops.h` command.
 This command will upload your solution to the Exercism website and print the solution page's URL.

 It's possible to submit an incomplete solution which allows you to: